Reassessing feature-based Android malware detection in a contemporary context: Reimplementation and extension of static modelling approaches

-Fig. \ref{fig:nop} shows the accuracy of the models trained on the features selected by mutual information, and also shows the effect of varying $n$.
+Fig. \ref{fig:nop} shows the accuracy of the models trained on the features selected by MI, and also shows the effect of varying $n$.
 In general, there appears to be little benefit to increasing $n$ much beyond 4, especially given the lower computational effort associated with smaller n-opcodes.
 Among the four ML models, it can be seen that RF models performed best for all values of $n$ and both feature representations.
 The average accuracies for models that use usage features were slightly higher than those which used frequency features, but the difference was small in comparison to the effect of ML model choice.

 Table \ref{tab:evalnop} summarises the performance of the best models.
+The best value of $n$ across both representations and across most of the ML models is $5$.
+This is a more consistent observation than in Kang et al's original study, where the best value of $n$ varied between 3 and 8, with a preference towards 3 and 4.
+Given that the F1 scores from our reimplementation are broadly similar to those originally published, this may indicate a change in the underlying pattern of opcode usage within Android malware.
+However, the original dataset was relatively small, so there may also have been a degree of sample bias.

-A Kruskal-Wallis test applied to these results indicates a significant difference (H = 36.44, p $<$ 0.05) between models, with Dunn's tests showing that RF and SVM models are significantly better than the others.
-The performance of our models was broadly similar to those reported by Kang et al.\ Notably, these models have similar performance to models based on API calls.
+A Kruskal-Wallis test applied to our results indicates a significant difference (H = 36.44, p $<$ 0.05) between models, with Dunn's tests showing that RF and SVM models are significantly better than the others.
+Notably, these models have similar performance to models based on API calls.
 Opcodes take less time to extract compared to API calls and are much easier to train computationally on the base feature sets.
 However, it is much easier to interpret the API call results as APIs correspond to specific features in the Android SDK.